 Document any portions of the code that might be less clear to others, especially to new developers.

-During continuous integration, the code and the documentation is checked automatically using black, isort, flake8, pydocstyle, and mypy.
+During continuous integration, the code and the documentation are formatted and checked automatically using black, isort, flake8, pydocstyle, and mypy.
 These tools ensure high code quality, establish project standards, and reduce the number of iterations needed in the code review process.
-Run the following commands to set up a pre-commit hook, using Pre-commit, that will ensure your code and documentation are compliant before committing:
+Run the following commands to set up a pre-commit hook, using the tool pre-commit, that will ensure your code and documentation are compliant before committing: